Carotid Artery Disease Treatment in Phoenix, Arizona

 Thorough physical examination and medical history.
 Your physician will also most likely be looking for a (bruit) swooshing sound in the carotid artery that is indicative of a narrowed artery.
 An Carotid Artery duplex ultrasound scan will also be performed to assess the flow of blood through the artery as well as the pressure.
 A CT or MRI may be done also to assess for stroke.

-Thereason for treatment of carotid artery disease is to reduce or mitigate the possibility of stroke.
+The reason for the treatment of carotid artery disease is to reduce or mitigate the possibility of stroke.

-lifestyle changes such as eating a healthier diet, reducing salt intake, exercising regularly, loosing weight, and quitting smoking.
+Lifestyle changes such as eating a healthier diet, reducing salt intake, exercising regularly, losing weight, and quitting smoking.

 To lower the amount of cholesterol in the blood and your blood pressure.
 Additional blood thinner medications may be given to prevent blood clots.

 - Carotid endarterectomy – generally performed when there is a blockage of 50% or above accompanied with symptoms such as a stroke.